4 reviews

 Overview

-It is said that there is the Camino you walk and the Camino you live.
-This 2 week walking holiday allows you to live the Portuguese Way from Porto to Santiago de Compostela.
-Taking the route less travelled you will start your journey in the UNESCO city of Porto, before stepping out to discover beautiful peaceful landscapes, vineyards, and quaint Portuguese villages with rich histories and legends.
-You will follow in the footsteps of ancient pilgrims; discover the legend behind the symbolic rooster of Portugal and cross the Spanish border to embrace Galician culture.
-You will even spend the night in Pontevedra, where great explorer Columbus’s flagship, the Santa Maria, was crafted.
+It is said, there is the Camino you walk and the Camino you live.
+This two-week walking holiday allows you to live the Portuguese Way, from Porto to Santiago de Compostela.
+Taking the route less travelled, you will begin your journey in the UNESCO city of Porto before stepping out to discover beautiful peaceful landscapes, vineyards, and quaint Portuguese villages with rich histories and legends.
+You will follow in the footsteps of ancient pilgrims, discover the legend behind the symbolic cockerel of Portugal, and cross the border into Spain to embrace Galician culture.
+You will even spend the night in Pontevedra, where the great explorer Columbus’s flagship, the Santa Maria, was crafted.

-Along the way you will stay in a welcoming selection of hotels and guesthouses, close to the Camino on a bed and breakfast basis, giving you opportunity to dine on the fantastic seafood dishes the locals love so much.
-The jewel in the crown is your arrival at the cathedral of Santiago de Compostela, an emotional moment for many walkers as you realise your achievements over the past 2 weeks, the memories you have made and the Camino you have lived!
+Along the way, you will stay in a selection of welcoming hotels and guesthouses close to the Camino on a bed and breakfast basis, giving you the opportunity to dine out and sample the fantastic seafood dishes that the locals love so much.
+The jewel in the crown is your arrival at the cathedral of Santiago de Compostela - an emotional moment for many walkers - as you realise your achievements over the past week, the memories you have made, and the Camino you have lived!

 Is this holiday for you?

-This 2 week Camino is perfect for those looking to take on a spiritual challenge, your first long distance route or those who simply desire to see the quieter side of Portugal away, from the busy beaches of the south and discover Galicia and all its splendid traditions.
-Guided by the traditional scallop shells and your route notes, you should be comfortable walking for 5-6 hours a day and an average of 15-20km on quiet paths, byways and cobbled tracks.
-The Portuguese Way is relatively flat, taking you through the undulating terrain of the Minho and into Galicia making it the ideal first time long distance route for those seeking a new challenge.
-Staying in a great selection of hotels and guesthouses, we will transport your luggage for you so all you need to do is relax and enjoy the journey.
+This two-week Camino is perfect for those looking to take on a spiritual challenge, their first long distance route, or for those who simply want to see the quieter side of Portugal away from the busy beaches of the south, and to discover Galicia and all its splendid traditions.
+Guided by the traditional scallop shells and your route notes, you should be comfortable walking for around 5-6 hours a day and an average of 15-20km, on quiet paths, byways, and cobbled tracks.
+The Portuguese Way is relatively flat as it takes you through the gently undulating terrain of the Minho and into Galicia, making it the ideal first time long distance route for those seeking a new challenge.
+Staying in a selection of great hotels and guesthouses, we will transport your luggage for you so all you need to do is relax and enjoy the journey.

 Why KE?

-Stand proud at the foot of Santiago de Compostela with your certificate of distance, in the knowledge that you completed the 225km route of the Portuguese Way under your own steam from Porto.
+Stand proud at the foot of Santiago de Compostela cathedral with your official Certificate of Distance, having completed the 225km route of the Portuguese Way from Porto under your own steam .

-With your luggage transfers and your pilgrim kit included, all you have to do is put one foot in front of the other and enjoy your journey.
+With luggage transfers and your pilgrim kit included, all you have to do is put one foot in front of the other and immerse yourself in your journey.

 Itinerary

-Arrive in Porto, home of port wine, merchant history and stately bridges joining the city over the River Douro.
-Depending on your arrival time you may wish to explore this beautiful coastal city, we recommend paying a visit to Igreja de Sao Francisco for views over the river and walking through the Ribeira district where the medieval streets house many welcoming cafes and photogenic corners.
+Arrive in Porto, home of Port wine, merchant history, and stately bridges over the Douro River connecting the city's neighbourhoods.
+Depending on the time of your arrival, you may wish to explore this beautiful coastal city.
+We recommend a visit to the impressive Gothic church, Igreja de Sao Francisco, from where you can also enjoy far-reaching views over the river, or a walk through the medieval streets of the Ribeira district where you will find many welcoming cafes and photogenic corners.
+If you would like to spend more time in Porto ahead of commencing your pilgrimage, we can arrange additional nights' accommodation for you - please ask our Sales Team for details.

 Accommodation